MicrosoftDocs/Viva/Viva/insights/org-team-insights/copilot-dashboard.md

 ---
-ms.date: 3/28/2024
+ms.date: 4/08/2024
 title: Connect to the Microsoft Copilot Dashboard for Microsoft 365 customers
-description: Explains how to set up and use the Microsoft Copilot Dashboard, including admin controls, the update process, and frequently asked questions.
+description: Explains how to set up and use the Microsoft Copilot Dashboard, which provides various metrics to help you see how employees are using Copilot and the impact it could have on your organization.
 author: zachminers
 ms.author: v-zachminers
 ms.topic: article